Preparatory Course in Hungarian language - Hungarian University of Agriculture and Life Sciences

 We will evaluate your application and notify you of the outcome and send you a visa application document.

-After paying your first semester tuition fee, we will provide you with a certificate to apply for your student visa.
+After paying the two-semester tuition fee, 3500 EUR we will provide you with a certificate (Letter of Acceotance) to apply for your student visa.

 3. This 40-week course covers one academic year from the beginning of September to July (two semesters) and it contains 1100-1200 contact hours.
 Students can also learn about Hungary and Hungarian culture dedicated to cooperative language learning in which students prepare presentations to show in class.

 4. From September to April, we learn the basics of the Hungarian language.
 To be able to speak Hungarian with confidence from the first day, students are exposed to a balanced treatment of grammar, vocabulary, pronunciation, and skills combined with communicative strategies.
 Tuition involves 30-34 language classes per week of the first, and 28-30 of the second semester.